-Teachers are responsible for ensuring the practical (portfolio) examination requirements are met and making sure candidates are adequately prepared.
+Teachers are responsible for ensuring the practical (portfolio) examination requirements are met and candidates are adequately prepared.
 Teachers must ensure they are using the current syllabus.
-Any further advice on matters related to the syllabus or assessment will be published in the 11to12 Circulars (https://www.scsa.wa.edu.au/publications/circular- ecircular/11to12-circulars) on the School Curriculum and Standards Authority (the Authority) website.
+Any further advice on matters related to the syllabus or assessment will be published in the 7to12 on the School Curriculum and Standards Authority (the Authority) website.